unishu/Capstone-Project/README.md

 # PetBook
 This capstone project is a simple pet organisation and schedule platform designed with user accesibility, affordability and stress free management of their furry friends in mind.
-The application utilises the MERN development framework (MongoDB, Express.js, React.js and Node.js) <br/><br/>
+The application was built utilising the MERN development framework (MongoDB, Express.js, React.js and Node.js). <br/><br/>

 # Installation <br/>